Mahim12/Python-Stock-Buy-Indication-Using-Technical-Indicators/README.md

 Frontend: PHP

-Introduction

-Hello there! 👋 Welcome to my GitHub repository.
-Here, I explore various aspects of investing and share my experience in developing a risk-tolerance-based investment framework.
-As a former retail trader, I used modeling techniques, engineering, and algorithms to build trading strategies.

-My Journey to Understanding Risk Tolerance
+Introduction to my Journey to Understanding Risk Tolerance

 Understanding one's risk tolerance is crucial for successful investing.
 I embarked on a personal journey to discover my risk tolerance by studying historical market data, analyzing my reactions to market fluctuations, and seeking advice from financial experts.
 Through this process, I gained valuable insights into my risk appetite and built an investment approach that aligns with my financial goals and temperament.